Hana-Le/MNIST-Classifications-R/README.md

 Due to the small size of the images (28x28), flattening them results in a manageable number of columns (784).
 I am exploring both traditional machine learning algorithms and neural networks to determine the best approach for image classification in this scenario.

-I'm going to experiment with Linear models (Simple Least Squares) with MASS, TreeDecision with RandomForest, and  Multinomial(Softmax) with nnet.
+I'm going to experiment with Linear models (Simple Least Squares) with MASS, TreeDecision with RandomForest, and  Multinomial(Softmax) with Tensorflow.